 Christopher J. Roof

-Acting Technical Center Director of Policy, Planning, and Environment, Chief of Environmental Measurement and Modeling
+Acting Technical Center Director of Instructure Systems and Technology

 Roof provides technical support to the FAA Office of Environment and Energy (AEE).
-He helped lead the development of aviation environmental models, including the Aviation Environmental Design Tool (AEDT), a model that enables analysis of noise, fuel burn, and emissions interdependencies at multiple levels.
+He helped lead the development of aviation environmental models, including the Aviation Environmental Design Tool (AEDT), a model that enables analysis of noise, exhaust, and air quality interdependencies at multiple levels.
 Roof also helps FAA coordinate research efforts, including those that support environmental tools.
 He has partnered with NASA, conducting measurement programs designed to develop and improve algorithms, as well as add new aircraft to model databases.
 Roof undertakes technical analyses for the Society of Automotive Engineers (SAE) Aircraft Noise Committee (A-21) and the National Academy of Sciences, and supports both FAA and National Parks Service (NPS) related to aircraft overflights of national parks.

 He has provided environmental support in a number of other areas, including investigations of potential impacts of hovercraft noise on humans and wildlife for the United States Postal Service (USPS), FRA’s National Magnetic Levitation Transportation Technology Deployment Program, FHWA’s Traffic Noise Model (TNM), a FMCSA analysis of potential noise impacts of increased safety inspections, a Department of Energy (DOE) analysis of electrical transmission lines, and the Federal Interagency Committee on Aviation Noise (FICAN) assessment of noise modeling tools in national parks.